 Wagering exists for 2 reasons.
 Firstly, it’s to protect the casino so that a player doesn’t deposit, claim a bonus, then withdraw the whole thing (although free cash would be wonderful).
 Secondly, and quite frankly, they’re in place to make it harder to win.

-Despite what you’re know-it-all friend might say, online slots and casino games are completely random, and the operator cannot not prevent you from winning.
-What they can do, however, is create rules that say you must play your bonus amount x times before you can take any cash away – and there we have wagering requirements.
+Despite what you’re know-it-all friend might say, online slots and casino games are completely random.
+The operator cannot prevent you from winning.
+What they can do, however, is create rules that say you must play your bonus amount x times before you can take any cash away.
+This is why we have wagering requirements.

 What About a No-Wagering Bonus?

 No wagering bonuses are fantastic value, as it’s essentially free cash.
-The draw back however is that they are usually very small amounts, around £5 or so.
+The drawback is that they are usually very small amounts, around £5 or so.
 Don’t get us wrong, £5 free is £5 free, but it’s very unlikely you’re going to walk away with a chunk of money.

-A larger bonus, for example a 100% deposit match up to £100 will come with wagering requirements attached, but give you plenty more to play with for a chance to actually land a decent win and turn it over.
+A larger bonus, for example, a 100% deposit match up to £100 will come with wagering requirements attached.
+But it will give you plenty more to play with for a chance to actually land a decent win and turn it over.
 Playing with £200 (your initial £100 + £100 bonus) obviously gives you many more spins than a free £5 would.

 Advice for Casino Bonuses